bfenetworks/bfe/docs/zh_cn/configuration/mod_auth_jwt/mod_auth_jwt.md

   # in the case that a claim validation was enabled while it's not exists in the JWT header (Only effective for JWS, NO JWE).
   # Can be override in product config
   EnabledPayloadClaims = false

+  # Enabled validation for nested JWT
+  # NOTICE:
+  # This step will be skipped in the case that the nested JWT parse failed,
+  # it is in the consideration of different encryption key may be used for the nested JWT.
+  # The nested JWT should be Base64URL-encoded as the payload for JWS,
+  # or Base64URL-encoded as encrypted plaintext for JWE.
+  ValidateNested = true

   # Validation for JWT claims
   # NOTICE: